IshmamF/productivity-monitor/README.md

 ## Download

 You can [download](https://github.com/IshmamF/productivity-monitor/raw/main/productivity-monitor.zip) the latest installable version of Productivity Monitor for macOS. <br>

+**Note**
-Once you've unzipped, if macOS doens't allow you to open due to not being able to scan, you need to right click -> Select Open With -> Click Terminal -> Click Open / Allow on the popup.
+> Once you've unzipped, if macOS doens't allow you to run application due to not being able to scan, you need to: <br> right click -> Select Open With -> Click Terminal -> Click Open / Allow on the popup.

 ## 📜 License